 I often find myself reflecting about the legacy I’ll leave behind.
-I am blessed and beyond grateful to have experienced love, success, and the joy of having children and grandchildren in my life.
+I’m blessed and beyond grateful to have experienced love, success, and the joy of having children and grandchildren in my life.
 But like many of you, my journey hasn’t always been filled with sunshine.
 I’ve had trials, tribulations, and problems that I’ve had to endure like anyone else.
 It was in some of my darkest moments that I learned many lessons about life for which I’m forever grateful.
-And it’s those lessons that I hope to share one day with not only my family but the world.
+And it’s those lessons that I hope to share one day with not only my family but the world through my memoir.

 How to Write a Memoir